The Lakewood Park Rangers are responsible for the protection and safe use of the Lakewood Regional Parks.

 Control using environmental factors, such as controlled burns and competition from native plants through revegetation.

 Bear Creek Lake Park depends on its helpful volunteers to effectively manage and upkeep the park.
-Volunteer mountain bike patrol, volunteer horse patrol and volunteer park advocates are all ongoing opportunities present in the park.
+Volunteer mountain bike patrol, volunteer horse patrol and volunteer park advocates are all ongoing opportunities present in the park; applications are made available annually in the spring for these positions.
+There are also special event volunteer days throughout the year.

 View Volunteer Listing